blind-contours/EffectXshift/README.md

 remotes::install_github("blind-contours/EffectXshift@main")
 ```

-`InterXshift` has some other miscellaneous dependencies that are used in
+`EffectXshift` has some other miscellaneous dependencies that are used in
 the examples as well as in the plotting functions.

 ``` r